Quantum van Est Isomorphism: The van Est isomorphism on quantized Hopf algebras

 satisfying the comodule compatibilities.

-Along the lines above, we define a (right-left) SAYD module $V$ over a quantized Hopf algebra $P$ as a $k[[h]]$-module equipped with a right $P$-action as \eqref{P-action-quantized}, and a left $P$-coaction as \eqref{P-coaction-quantized}, so that the usual SAYD compatibilities are satisfied.
+Along the lines above, we define a (right/left) SAYD module $V$ over a quantized Hopf algebra $P$ as a $\B{C}[[h]]$-module equipped with a right $P$-action as \eqref{P-action-quantized}, and a left $P$-coaction as \eqref{P-coaction-quantized}, so that the usual SAYD compatibilities are satisfied.
 Then, similarly above, the semi-classical limit $V_0$ of $V$ happens to be the SAYD module over the (Poisson, or co-Poisson) Hopf algebra $P_0$ through \eqref{P-action-semiclassical} and \eqref{P-coaction-semiclassical}.

-Finally, we have the Hopf-cyclic complexes associated to the quantized Hopf algebras and SAYD modules over them.
-They are defined mimicking the above defined complexes, though in the presence of the topological tensor products and the $k[[h]]$-linear (continuous) maps.
-We refer the reader to \cite{RangSutl-V} for further details on Hopf-cyclic cohomology for topological Hopf algebras.
+Finally, we have the Hopf-cyclic complexes associated to the quantized Hopf algebras and SAYD modules over them, though in the presence of the topological tensor products and the $\B{C}[[h]]$-linear (continuous) maps.\footnote[1]{We refer the reader to \cite{RangSutl-V} for further details on Hopf-cyclic cohomology for topological Hopf algebras.} More precisely, $M$ being a right/left SAYD module over $U_h(\G{g})$, we dualize the (relative) Hopf-cyclic complex $C(U_h(\G{g}), U_h(\G{k}),M)$ in the sense of Subsection \ref{subsect-mod-coalg-cohomol} to get a cyclic complex (with coefficients in the )